 The system log contains a record of significant events including startups, configuration changes, firmware upgrades and database re-initializations due to feature additions.
+The system log will accumulate information until it is full, holding approximately 2 MB of data.

 The following sections describe how to configure and manage logs: